madjava/phonebook-api/README.md

 ## Comments on the project

-* Other authenication techniques such as oAuth can be used, opted in to use a simpler JWT authentication process via simple authorisation process for this project to simplify for technical discussions.
+* Other authenication techniques such as oAuth can be used, opted in to use a simpler JWT authentication process only via simple authorisation process for this project to simplify for technical discussions.

 * Database is in-memory, this is not how it should be in production.
 Idealy should be using another running mongodb instance or a service such as [MongoDB Atlas](https://www.mongodb.com/) if MongoDb is you Db of choice.
 This project aims to simplify so anyone setting up would not have to worry about data/database.

 * Environment variable are either harcoded or passed when running the application.
-Idealy this would come from the environmet the application is runing in in a live environment.
+Idealy this would come from the environment the application is running outside the dev machine.

-* Limits on josn response and data pagination have to be enhanced in a production ready app.
-Data set is small in the project and would not clog the pipe.
+* Limits on josn response and data pagination are limited.